Peace Lily Drooping: Causes + How to Revive Wilting Spathiphyllum

 4. Repotting shock

 Did you transplant your peace lily?
 After repotting, it is normal for houseplants to suffer shock and show signs such as drooping and wilting.
-During this time, it is best not to fertilize or water the plant (unless the soil is completely dry).
+A common mistake I encounter is fertilizing soon after repotting.

 Common symptoms of shock are wilting leaves, leaf rolling and curling in peace lilies, and yellowing.
 Leaf death may follow if you do not remedy the shock.